Many Mac users have experienced an error message: "Sorry, no manipulations with clipboard allowed."

 What does it mean?
-When this error pops up, it means that you can’t use one of the most useful things on your Mac, and that is copy/paste.
+If this error pops up, you will not be able to use copy/paste.
 We copy and paste all kinds of files every single day.
-From text files to videos, images, just to name a few.
-Most Mac users faced this issue at some point, and here, in this article, we are going to share a few simple tips that will help you get rid of it.
-So, keep reading.
+From text files to videos and images, to name a few.
+Most Mac users face this issue at some point, and here, in this article, we will share a few simple tips that will help you get rid of it.

-You will find a few simple ways that will help you get rid of the error so that you can continue using copy/paste the usual way.
-Without further ado, let’s see how to fix “Sorry, no manipulations with clipboard allowed”.
+You will find a few simple ways to help you get rid of the error so that you can continue using copy/paste the usual way.
+Without further ado, let's move to some solutions.

 If the previous solution didn't fix the issue, it is time to use Activity Monitor.
 Follow the steps below:

 - Go to Applications > Utilities > Activity Monitor ( Or, Search for "Activity Monitor" with Spotlight search)